sigilbyte/openrouter-discord-chatbot/README.md

-# OpenRouter Discord chatbot 🤖
+# OpenRouter Discord chatbot | Integrate OpenRouter API with Discord chats seamlessly 🤖
 ![Version](https://img.shields.io/badge/version-v0.0.1--alpha-blue)
 ![Status](https://img.shields.io/badge/status-prerelease-yellow)

-a minimal open source discord chat bot with chat context and seamless switching of models enabled by the OpenRouter API.
+a *minimal*, *open source* Discord chat bot with chat context and seamless switching of models enabled by the OpenRouter API. written in typescript, using the bun runtime and bun tests.

 ## features so far